harshinichella/lab-2/README.md

 # lab-2

-this is a lab for itmd 361
+This is lab 2 for itmd 361